esa/pagmo/doc/sphinx/tutorials/migration_based_on_hypervolumes.rst

 #. `PyGMO.migration.hv_best_s_policy`
 #. `PyGMO.migration.hv_fair_r_policy`

-For more information on migration policies, please visit the corresponding documentation page :ref:`migration`.
+For more information on migration policies, please visit the corresponding documentation page on :ref:`migration`.

-Code below establishes an archipelago with SMS-EMOA algorithm, using the `PyGMO.migration.hv_best_s_policy` and `PyGMO.migration.hv_fair_r_policy`.
+Code below establishes an archipelago with the SMS-EMOA algorithm, using the `PyGMO.migration.hv_best_s_policy` and `PyGMO.migration.hv_fair_r_policy`.
-As a comparison, random migration policies `PyGMO.migration.random_s_policy` and `PyGMO.migration.random_r_policy` are also employed for the task.
+As a comparison, the random migration policies `PyGMO.migration.random_s_policy` and `PyGMO.migration.random_r_policy` are also employed for the task.

 .. code-block:: python